michaelbuerger/titanium-engine/README.md

 # titanium-engine
 This project is a ground-up rewrite of my old OpenGL-based graphics engine (https://github.com/michaelbuerger/GLEngine), using Rust and wgpu.
-The goal is to create a lightweight and performant engine that enables quick development of tools and simulations I would like to create in the future (2D and 3D).
-To start I am targeting Linux and Windows.
+The goal is to create a lightweight and performant engine that enables the development of 2D and 3D simulations.

+Project goals include:
+- Cross-platform (Linux and Windows)
+- High performance
+- Minimal and carefully chosen dependencies
+- Clean architecture
+- Emphasis on documentation and testing from the beginning
+- "Librarization" --> wrap it up in a nice box and use it wherever needed